AnnaGoodwin/number-guesser-doubles/READme.md

 ## Co-Authored by Anna Goodwin and Foster Taylor

-This project is a number guessing game that utilizes media queries for responsive design, as well as positioning using `flex-box`.
+This project is a number guessing game that utilizes media queries for responsive design, as well as positioning using flex.

 ## Description
 Using HTML, CSS, and JavaScript, the application window responds to resizing down to 320px for mobile viewports.